How to Prepare an Abbreviated 510(k)

 The Abbreviated 510(k) should include a declaration of conformity signed by the manufacturer, while the statement from the third party should be maintained in the Device Master Record (DMR) pursuant to the Quality System Regulation (21 CFR 820).
 Responsibility for conformance with the recognized standard, however, rests with the manufacturer, not the third party.

-In preparing a declaration of conformity to recognized standards, manufacturers should refer to the guidance document, "Recognition and Use of Consensus Standards."
-Declarations of conformity to recognized standards should include the following:
+In preparing a declaration of conformity to recognized standards, manufacturers should refer to the FDA guidance entitled, "Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices."

-CDRH recommends that you follow the Abbreviated 510(k) format provided in the guidance document, "Format for Traditional and Abbreviated 510(k)s."
+CDRH recommends that you follow the Abbreviated 510(k) format provided in the FDA guidance entitled, "Format for Traditional and Abbreviated 510(k)s."
 The guidance document will help you create a complete 510(k).
-Pertinent elements of an Abbreviated 510(k) are reiterated below and are described in the guidance.
+Pertinent elements of an Abbreviated 510(k) are reiterated below and are described in the guidance:

-- CDRH Premarket Review Submission Cover Sheet [PDF]
+- CDRH Premarket Review Submission Cover Sheet (Form FDA 3514)

-- Certification of Compliance with ClinicalTrials.gov Data Bank, FDA-3674*
+- Certification of Compliance with ClinicalTrials.gov Data Bank (Form FDA-3674) (if applicable)